Toggle Menu Icon

 The Python code examples can be pasted directly into the REPL, to support this I reverse the >>> that indicate an input line in the REPL, and switch it with the output line, which has no prefix.

-For the join list example it would look like this in your terminal:
+In your terminal, the join list example would look like:

 >>> a =[1, 2, 3]